 Richmond police also passed along a warning Thursday that others were handing out fake claim forms to residents in an attempted scam.

 Company officials have previously said that the company would pay any legitimate health costs or property loss caused by the fire.
-A spokeswoman Wednesday also noted that
+A spokeswoman Wednesday also noted that businesses that were forced to close early or workers who could not go to their jobs might be eligible for compensation.

 Contact Daniel M. Jimenez at 510-262-2728.
 Follow him at Twitter.com/DMJreports.